zhwa/mlir-example/book/Chapter-05-Vector-Operations.md

 3. A loop body block containing the original body operations
 4. An exit block for code after the loop

-The pass handles all the details: correctly threading the induction variable through block arguments, converting loop bounds to comparisons, and ensuring that iter_args (loop-carried values) flow correctly through block arguments.
+The pass threads the induction variable through block arguments, converts loop bounds to comparisons, and ensures iter_args (loop-carried values) flow correctly through the block structure.
 After this pass, the SCF dialect is completely eliminated from the IR.

 ### Why Lower SCF at All?